 Shepard View is an estate built in 1905 by an Englishman, David Marson, an early settler to Griggs County.

-Next, rejoin Highway 200 to the north.
+Next, rejoin Highway 200.
 Continue west until you arrive at…

 James River Church

 The James River Landmark Church stands atop a hill right next to State Highway 200, and you won’t be able to miss it.
 The church was reportedly founded in 1919 and closed in 1969.
 Today’s it’s boarded up and locked, but it’s maintained in nice condition otherwise.

 Continue west, through Carrington, where Highway 200 becomes concurrent with US Highway 52 for awhile, and detour north by a few miles to visit…